 Delta checks are particularly useful for detecting errors in specimen identification, specimen integrity, errors in manual data entry, or possible analytical errors.
-These are quality control issues that usually cannot be detected by testing quality control materials.
+These are quality control issues that usually cannot be detected by testing QC materials.

 For most tests, it is unlikely that consecutive results obtained on one patient will vary significantly unless a substantial change has occurred with the patient’s medical status.
 The majority of delta check failures are caused by changes in patient status.
 However, if multiple delta checks fail on several tests performed on a single patient, there is a strong possibility that the patient or specimen was misidentified.

 Delta checks are not useful for every analyte; they lend themselves best to stable analytes with little day-to-day variation that are measured frequently such as red blood cell (RBC) indices, electrolytes, or liver function tests.